||Save Our Heritage|

 Figure 2: Noise impact area using the TA method

 Figure 2 shows that Massport's own data using the TA method show that the noise impacts on Historic sites will be increased signficantly under Massport airport growth plans.
+This figure was generated by the noise report in 2002.
+It is not current, but can still be generated any time Massport runs the noise model, but Massport has declined to produce it in subsequent reports.

 The use of these criteria would not substantially alter the detailed data presented in the ESPR.
 However, it would dramatically alter the conclusions based on that data.
 We suggest that the report conclusions be deemed not valid unless adjusted using the above criteria for assessment of noise impact.